Ylaaan/Vagrant/README.md

 # Vagrant
-Collection of usefull VagrantFiles and Scripts
+A collection of usefull VagrantFiles and Scripts